T0biii/yanicOutputToZonefile/README.md

 a subdomain which contains all the Freifunk Router of a Freifunk community so that they are accesible with a name.

-It uses a http request to get a meshviewer.json, extracts all the valid hostnames and outputs a zonefile for a "node domain".
+It uses a http request to get a meshviewer.json, extracts all the valid hostnames and nodeids and outputs a zonefile for a "node domain".

 ## Installation